Laughton All Saints' C of E Primary School

 - Public Task – the processing is necessary for the school to perform a task in the public interest or for the official functions, and the task or function has a clear basis in law.

-- Consent – the parent/guardian has given clear consent for the school to process the pupil’s personal data for specific purposes.
+- Consent – the parent/carer has given clear consent for the school to process the pupil’s personal data for specific purposes.

 - Legal Obligation – processing personal data that is necessary for the legitimate interests of the school or those of a third party.